 In this map, the data spanned over an 11-year period from July 2002 to 2013.
 By using the

-of wind turbines provide visceral symbols of a low carbon future.
+and movement of wind turbines provide visceral symbols of a low carbon future.
 Wind energy technologies are also

 often a low-cost option for energy generation and are being rapidly developed across the world.
 In 2012, global

 There are variation in wind speed across Metro Vancouver.

 Environment Canada’s Canadian Wind Energy Atlas is the primary